 United States is the leader when it comes to STO projects.
 SEC and FINRA are proactively working to make security tokens more worthy for every investor, irrelevant of the funds they invest.
 There are various regulations and we will see each under the light of investors’ benefits.

 Regulation enables to get the exemption from the registration requirements mentioned under section 5 of Securities Act of 1933.
 As per this regulation, offering and selling of security tokens outside the US to non-US residents is exempted.
 It includes both – the offer made by US issuer and foreign issuer.
 A noteworthy point here is that it is imperative to follow the requirements in the country where the STO transaction is being executed.
 Additionally, to make it safer issuer has to abide by multiple state laws.

 Regulation CF :

-It also known as Crowdfunding exemption, permits issuing STOs to accredited as well as unaccredited investors.
+It is also known as Crowdfunding exemption, permits issuing STOs to accredited as well as unaccredited investors.
 It is mainly favored by startups looking forward to raising seed capital from unaccredited investors.
 This allows raising capital of only up to $1million.With this regulation in place, it becomes easy to raise funds, especially for the new entrants.